-This Friday the Gilt/HBC Digital Dublin office will be hosting the first ever Dublin Scala Spree, a day-long Scala Open Source Hackathon.
+This Friday the HBC Tech Dublin office will be hosting the first ever Dublin Scala Spree, a day-long Scala Open Source Hackathon.
 The event is organized by the Dublin Scala Usergroup in cooperation with Dublin Functional Kubs and the Scala Center at EPFL in Lausanne, Switzerland.

 - Date & Time: Friday, 15th September, 10am - 4pm

-- Location: Gilt/HBC Digital Office, Shelbourne Rd., Dublin 4, Ireland
+- Location: HBC Tech Office, Shelbourne Rd., Dublin 4, Ireland

 - Sign-Up: Please register for the event via the Dublin Scala Users Group